slorinc/dropwizard-ws/README.md

 in the extracted folder.

-To create the database issue the following command in the project root:
+To create the database issue the following command in the project root (file separator depends on your OS!):

     java -jar target\dropwizard-ws-0.0.1-SNAPSHOT.jar db migrate configuration.yml